-By the early eighties, Miami Design Preservation League was located on the first floor of the Cardozo at 1300 Ocean Drive, along with the gift shop.
-Young people would come by sporadically to volunteer at Barbara Baer Capitman’s non-profit organization.
+By the early eighties, Miami Design Preservation League was located on the first floor of the Cardozo at 1300 Ocean Drive, along with the gift shop located in the glass block room in the lobby.
+Young people would come by sporadically to volunteer at Barbara Baer Capitman’s non-profit organization and work in the gift shop.
 Additionally, artists and writers and other creative types in need of reasonable rents slowly began to move into the rooms upstairs.
 Woody Vondracek was one of the first.
 He came to Miami a few years before to escape assembly-line life in Detroit.
 He decided to teach himself to be an artist and fell in love with Art Deco.
 Working with the Miami Design Preservation League, he designed many of their Art Deco Weekend posters.
 It was against this backdrop, in his $300-a-month oceanfront room at the Cardozo Hotel, where Vondracek produced the majority of his work.
 Vondracek created about forty such images depicting the Art Deco architecture and events of Miami Beach.
 Inside the hotel, in the lobby, hung the poster Woody designed for the early days of Cardozo’s rebirth.
 Across the stylized deco images were five words: “Come back to the sea.”

 From a June 1982, Miami Herald article written by Andrew Captiman entitled, “Art Deco’s Potential”, he writes, “Art Deco defines its target market as 25-40 year old urban professionals encompassing any vocation that has a design or visual arts component…design, journalism, advertising, television, film and fashion…these people tend to be the trendsetters…it is exactly this crowd that is drawn to our Cafe Cardozo, bringing folks to Miami Beach who haven’t visited in years.
 From the cafe’s success, we extrapolate to a time when Ocean Drive features cafes and bistros on every hotel porch…”

 One cafe customer fondly remembers, “I worked for Carlos Alvez back in the 80s when the beach was still full of retirees and not much happening really, the beach was dead.
 Carlos was contracted to install one of his signature mosaic designs in the Cardozo Hotel when his studio was at the South Florida Art Center on Lincoln Road.
 Around that pivotal moment on the beach, Tony Goldman just considered widening the sidewalks on the West side of Ocean Drive.
-So much talking about the beach and taking accolades by people who really never invested in real estate or did anything….But those locals living and working on the beach in the 1980s saw exactly what happened to make the beach pop.
+So much talking about the beach and taking accolades by people who really never invested in real estate or did anything….but those locals living and working on the beach in the 1980s saw exactly what happened to make the beach pop.
 A collective group worked together to coalesce and attract the mainlanders to spend their dollars on South Beach when it was a ghetto.
 Barbara Capitman & Leonard Horowitz painted the old architecture some pastel colors and revitalized areas before the artists and early adaptors began adding flavor and nightlife to the hood.
 In my opinion those were the best years on the beach and the most widely regarded and reminisced.”
 Another patron remembered, “There was a dude named Hershel Weingrod that used to bang out Gershwin on a beat up piano on the Cardozo porch.
 There was also a server named Don that always wore green eyeliner”.